JumpLink/eco-retrofit-home-plan/README.md

 ## How to Contribute

 We welcome contributions!
-Here’s how you can help:
+Here's how you can help:

 1. **Report Issues:** Found a bug or have a suggestion?
 Open an issue on GitHub.
 2. **Submit Pull Requests:** Contribute improvements or new features.